18F/handbook/_pages/training-and-development/External-speaking-request-playbook.md

 #### Approval timeline

 Most approvals will take 2–3 weeks to complete.
+Some approvals can take up to 3-6 weeks to complete depending on the approvals necessary.
 Requests submitted with less than a week lead time are not likely to be approved–please check in with your designated Outreach/Events lead before submitting an approval with less than a week lead time.

 - Until you have been fully approved, the event organizers cannot name you in their marketing materials.
-Let TTS Outreach know if you run into an issue.
+Let [TTS Outreach](tts-outreach@gsa.gov) know if you run into an issue.
 - You should not promote your participation until final approval has been given by GSA.

 You can track the [status of your request here](https://docs.google.com/spreadsheets/d/1HqsdJ-pHZcg4n8vWwfOo8-sxAFfP1LtWxRVBWEbZnMA/edit#gid=0) with the request number in the subject line of the automated email or reach out to #trainings-conferences in Slack or via email at [tts-events@gsa.gov](mailto:tts-events@gsa.gov).